Herr, stärke mich, dein Leiden zu bedenken

 "Herr, stärke mich, dein Leiden zu bedenken" (Lord, strengthen me to reflect on your suffering) is a Passion hymn in German, written by Christian Fürchtegott Gellert to the melody of "Herzliebster Jesu", and first published in 1757.
-It is contained in the German Protestant hymnal Evangelisches Gesangbuch.
+It is contained in the German Protestant hymnal Evangelisches Gesangbuch and other collections.

 History

 Gellert wrote "Herr, stärke mich, dein Leiden zu bedenken" in 1755.
 It appeared first in Leipzig in 1757 in his collection Geistliche Oden und Lieder, with 22 stanzas of four lines each, titled "Passionslied" (Passion song).
 As the first line indicates, it is a Passiontide prayer requesting strength to think about the suffering of Jesus.
-In the 1993 common Protestant hymnal, Evangelisches Gesangbuch, it appears shortened to ten stanzas and rearranged as EG 91.
+In the 1993 common Protestant hymnal, Evangelisches Gesangbuch, it appears shortened to ten stanzas and rearranged, as EG 91.

 Text and theme

-Gellert focuses on a reflection on the Passion of Jesus, without description of the actions as narrated by the Evangelists.
+Gellert's focus is a reflection on the Passion of Jesus, without description of the actions as narrated by the Evangelists.
 Speaking in the first-person singular, he contemplates its meaning for the individual believer, both theologically and emotionally.
 His theological thoughts are based on the Epistles of Paul.
 In accordance with the contemporary anthropology, he aims to educate both the mind towards wisdom and the heart towards virtue.
+In the spirit of the enlightenment, the poet's focus is on Jesus as a model for non-violence in his renunciation of retribution and intercession for his tormentors, aiming at reconciliation.
+Some wordings counter the "psalms of vengeance".